OpenObservability/OpenMetrics/OpenMetrics.md

 There is no specific ordering of MetricFamilies required within a MetricSet.
 An exposer MAY make an exposition easier to read for humans, for example sort alphabetically if the performance tradeoff makes sense.

-If present, an Info MetricFamily called “target” per the "Supporting target metadata in both push-based and pull-based systems" section below SHOULD be first.
+If present, an Info MetricFamily called "target" per the "Supporting target metadata in both push-based and pull-based systems" section below SHOULD be first.

 ## Metric Types